How to Make Classic Provençal Ratatouille

 Preparation

-First, separately sauté the with thyme, , eggplant, peppers, and until golden brown.
-Then combine all the vegetables in one pot, add 150 ml of water, include the chopped , season with salt (add Provençal herbs and tomato paste if desired), and simmer covered for about 20 minutes.
+Sauté the vegetables separately in olive oil with some fresh thyme until golden brown.
+Then combine all the vegetables in one pot, add 150 ml of water, add the chopped garlic, season with salt (add Provençal herbs and tomato paste if desired), and simmer, covered, for about 20 minutes.

 Tip

-- When preparing the dish in the traditional way, you can either sauté all the chopped vegetables together on the stove or sauté each ingredient separately before combining them.
-The latter method helps the vegetables retain their shape better.
+• Sauté all the chopped vegetables together, or sauté each ingredient separately before combining them.
+Sautéing separately helps the vegetables retain their shape.

-- An alternative recipe is oven-baked ratatouille: arrange sliced vegetables in a baking dish over a sauce made from onions, bell peppers, and tomatoes, and bake for 30–40 minutes at 180°C. It’s important to carefully plate the finished dish so the vegetables look appealing when served.
+• For an oven-baked version, arrange sliced vegetables in a baking dish over a sauce made from onions, bell peppers, and tomatoes, and bake for 30–40 minutes at 180°C (350°F).
+Carefully plate the finished dish so the vegetables look appealing when served.

 Photo: pexels.com